qqqlab/madflight/readme.md

 (*) 5V input via diode from BEC.
 Without a diode take care not connect USB and the battery at the same time!

 <img src="doc/img/Raspberry-Pi-Pico-rp2040-pinout-mischianti.png" width="45%" /> <img src="doc/img/Raspberry-Pi-Pico-W-rp2040-WiFi-pinout-mischianti.png" width="46.8%" />

-# Connecting IMU Sensors

-Connect sensor VCC and GND pins to dev board 3.3V and GND.

-For I2C sensors: connect sensor SDA to dev board I2C_SDA, SCL to I2C_SCL and INT to IMU_INT.

-For SPI sensors: connect sensor SCL/SCLK to dev board SPI_SCLK, SDA/SDI to SPI_MOSI, ADD/SDO to SPI_MISO, NCS to SPI_CS, and INT to IMU_INT.

-# Change Log
-2023-12-13 Add Mahony AHRS
-2023-12-11 Add USE_IMU_INTERRUPT for interrupt driven operation
-2023-12-11 Use C++ template for flexible I2C implementations
-2023-12-06 Add setup1() and loop1() for ESP32
-2023-12-06 Add IMU orientation setting
-2023-12-05 Initial release

 # Changes from dRehmFlight